tidepool-org/tidepool-org.github.io/HowToHelp.md

 ###Documentation

-It's pretty much a given that we don't have enough documentation.
+It's pretty much a given that we'll never have enough documentation.
 Can you help with writing it?
 The kinds of things we need help with include:

-* Short, high-quality user documentation, with pictures, on how to get started with blip
+* Short, high-quality, web-based user documentation, with pictures, on how to get started with blip
 * Help us write a set of FAQs
 * Offer editorial fixes on anything we've published, from web pages to user docs to application docs.
 * Work on improving this site.